-Examinations for Session 2 and for Full Year subjects are held in November/December.
+Examinations for Session 2 and for Whole Year subjects are held in November/December.
 Examinations for Session 1 subjects are held during the Midyear Recess.
 Provisional timetables indicating the dates and times of examinations and notices of the location of examinations are posted on the University notice boards on the campus, including the Western Grounds Area.
 Final timetables indicating the dates, times, locations and authorized aids are available for students two weeks before the end of each session.
-You must advise the Examinations Unit (the Chancellery) of any clash in examinations.
-Details of dates are published in the Calendar of Dates (see pages 2-4 for May/June and October/November).
+You must advise the Examinations.
+Details of dates are published in the Calendar of Dates (see pages 2-4 for May/June and October/ November).